Measles outbreak prompts push to end vaccination exemptions in New York

 NEW YORK CITY (WABC) -- The current measles outbreak in a number of communities has prompted a New York state lawmaker to call for an end to non-medical exemptions for vaccinating against the disease.

-NY State Senator Brad Hoylman joined parents and their immuno-compromised children who are threatened by the ongoing measles epidemic.
+State Senator Brad Hoylman joined parents and their immuno-compromised children who they say are threatened by the ongoing measles epidemic.

-Hoylman says these children, whose bodies have more difficulty fighting off diseases such as measles, are a primary reason to end non-medical vaccination exemptions.
+Hoylman said these children, whose bodies have more difficulty fighting off diseases such as measles, are a primary reason to end non-medical vaccination exemptions.

 Advocates are urging the legislature to pass a bill that would end non-medical exemptions in New York.